tgh/FiLTH/doc/README.md

 1. Misc

+1. Start the app:

+    - run `ant build deploy tomcat-start`
+    - open `localhost:8080/filth/movies` in your browser

 # Environment Setup (Mac)

 These instructions assume you have `brew` installed.
 If you do not, go to [brew.sh](http://brew.sh) and download it.